HussainE4/Data-Visualisation-Hackathon/README.md

 In our project, we added together the social media followers of various actors assocaiated with each of these entities and plotted them using the "pandas" and "matplotlib" libraries

 # Usage
-The plot_entity_regions.py file is used for plotting the regional breakdown for a given parent entity from the dataset
+The plot_entity_regions.py file is used for plotting the regional breakdown for a given parent entity from the dataset.
+Run the file and input an entity to see the results